 Here’s the problem: there are hundreds of industries to work in, and within each industry there are hundreds of staffing agencies.
 Some agencies staff multiple and diverse industries under the same name while others break up those industries into separate companies under one large corporate umbrella.
 Some recruiters focus on one industry, or even a specific skill set, while others have a broad reach.

 All that boils down to a lot of phone calls for great candidates, and judging which recruiter to go with can be difficult.
 Here is a simple rule of thumb: only work with recruiters and agencies that focus on your industry and/or skill set.
+Recruiters that focus on one or two industries usually have better reputations, have a larger professional network, and a better understanding of how much you should be paid compared to others in a similar position.

 You don’t want the same person calling you about web development jobs that turns around and calls administrative assistants.
 There is no skill overlap and they are likely to forget you.
 In this area it is better to go narrow and deep rather than shallow and wide.